AllenSWDB/allenswdb.github.io/databook/physiology/ephys/cell-type-lookup-table/ctlut-background.md

 # Cell Type Look-up Table

 The cell type look-up table dataset is a collection of recordings taken from the mouse striatum with the goal of collecting a ground truth data set detailing the responses of different striatal cell types.
 Data was collected using [extracellular electrophysiology](Neuropixels-electrophysiology).
 We used [transgenic tools](transgenic-tools) to target expression of [light-gated ion channels](https://en.wikipedia.org/wiki/Light-gated_ion_channel) (e.g. CoChR, ChrimsonR, and ChRmine) in specific cell types.
-During recordings, mice were awake and head-fixed on a running wheel.
+During recordings, mice were awake and head-fixed on a running disk.

 ## Background